1. What is a customer persona?

 So, what actually happens when you build a detailed customer persona?
 Well, seems obvious right?
 One of the things that may come out of that exercise is how much empathy your organisation starts to build out of that.
 You get to understand what their goals are, what they like and don’t like, how they spend their time and much more.
 This tends to transform your business functions from sales & marketing to product development and customer support.

 Customer Persona allows you to move from an organisation centric mindset to a customer-centric mindset.
 So, you begin to put your customers at the forefront of everything.
 That energy starts to colour over everything you do, and your target audience starts to connect with it.
 You might say, well, that’s very qualitative and hard to measure.
 True.
 But you can measure the impact and results and that’s what we are more interested in after all.
-A direct result of empathy is two key things: Connection and Engagement – which can be game changers for your business.
+A direct result of empathy is two key things: Connection and Engagement – which can be game changers for your customer acquisition capability.

 3. How do you get started?